antonday07/antonday07/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a software engineer with 3 years of experience.
+I'm a software engineer with a product mindset 😄.
+I have 4 years experiences working with PHP and Laravel ecosystem.

 I am a person with a desire to study and experience many things.
 Currently, I'm a software developer working with [Laravel](https://laravel.com/) and [Vuejs](https://vuejs.org/).
 I love building delightful software that improves the lives of people around me.